 The Real Sociedad field hockey teamthe team in which Patricia Maraña's doctoral student plays, has won its ninth women's field hockey league.
 TecnunPatricia Maraña, has won its ninth women's field field hockey league title by defeating the Catalan Junior team this past weekend.
 Maraña's voice revealed this morning that the celebrations for winning this title have been intense, "especially because we did not expect it.
 I still haven't landed and I still can't quite believe it," admits the athlete from Tecnun.

-It's not the first time Patricia has won the league title, as five years ago she also won it with Real Sociedad.
-"At that time Patricia was in third grade," recalls Jose Mari Sarriegi, the School's assistant director of development, who adds: "That time they won the league on a Sunday morning and, in the afternoon, Patricia was already writing to me about something to do with her studies.
+This is not the first time Patricia has won the league title, as five years ago she also won it with Real Sociedad.
+"At that time Patricia was in the third year of her Degree", recalls Jose Mari Sarriegi, the Deputy Director of development of the School, who adds: "That time they won the league on a Sunday morning and, in the afternoon, Patricia was already writing me about something related to her studies.
 I told her to relax for the day and enjoy what she had achieved.
 And it seems that on this occasion she has paid more attention to me", says 'Sarri' with a laugh.

 Afterwards, the team went to the Consistory of San Sebastian, where they were received by the mayor, Eneko Goia, and several councilors.
 In both acts the institutions praised the effort, the values and the good moment of the feminine sport.
 For their part, the players wanted to take advantage of the media hype of these days to claim to the institutions their implication in the construction of a new field.
 "He who does not cry does not suckle," Maraña said humorously.